Morse code: Diacritics and non-Latin extensions

-The usual method has been to first transliterate the sounds represented by the International code into the local alphabet, hence Greek, Hebrew, Russian, and Ukrainian Morse codes.
+The usual method has been to first transliterate the sounds represented by the International code and the four unique Gerke codes into the local alphabet, hence Greek, Hebrew, Russian, and Ukrainian Morse codes.
 If more codes are needed, one can either invent a new code or convert an otherwise unused code from either code set to the non-Latin letter.
 For example: